cdk8s-team/cdk8s-plus/rotate.md

 6. Create a new branch in the [cdk8s-plus](https://github.com/cdk8s-team/cdk8s-plus) off the current default branch.
 The new branch should be named `k8s-XX/main` (e.g. `k8s-25/main` for K8s v1.25.0).

-7. On the new branch update the following:
+7. On a new branch, based off `k8s-XX/main`, do the following:

      1. Bump the minor version in [latest-k8s-version.txt](./projenrc/latest-k8s-version.txt)
      2. ([`README.md`](./README.md)): In the table of supported versions, add a new row and remove the oldest one.
      3. `yarn projen`
      4. `yarn rotate` # updates all version references in documenation
      5. `yarn build`
-     6. `git commit -m "k8s-XX/main"`
-     7. `git push origin k8s-XX/main"`
+     6. Create a PR to the `k8s-XX/main` branch.
+(See [example](https://github.com/cdk8s-team/cdk8s-plus/pull/4260)).

-8. Verify that automation builds/tags/releases the new version successfully.
+8. Wait for the PR above to be merged and verify that automation builds/tags/releases the new version successfully.

 9. Update cdk8s-plus default branch to the new branch in the [GitHub repo settings](https://github.com/cdk8s-team/cdk8s-plus/settings/branches).

 10. Update any existing PRs to use k8s-XX/main as the base.

+11. Rotate the backport labels on existing PRs. (for exmaple when rotating from k8s.29 to k8s.30, remove the `backport-to-k8s-27/main` label and add the `backport-to-k8s-29/main` label.

+12. Delete the `backport-to-k8s-(XX - 3)/main` label. (for exmaple when rotating from k8s.29 to k8s.30, delete the `backport-to-k8s-27/main` label

 ## :three: Update Website